brh55/yang-policies/readme.md

 ## Contribute
 Open to PR's to improve the JSON formatting, code quality, different file formats, tests, etc.

+Build the JSON file with, `npm run build-json`.

 ## License
 The use of this module falls under MIT, use it to build and progress the Yang Gang.

 If it isn't apparent, actual policy content belongs to [yang2020.com](https://www.yang2020.com/).